expressjs/body-parser/README.md

 This error will occur when the request is no longer readable when this middleware attempts to read it.
-This typically means something other than a middleware from this module read the reqest body already and the middleware was also configured to read the same request.
+This typically means something other than a middleware from this module read the request body already and the middleware was also configured to read the same request.
 The `status` property is set to `500` and the `type` property is set to `'stream.not.readable'`.